yz14689/DSNP_Capstone/README.md

 ## Conclusion:
-   The final built CNN model (based on the pre-trained InceptionV3 model) in this project correctly detected the object shown on the given image, dog or human or neither.
-And, it successfully classified the dog breed if it was a dog.
-It approves that CNN model works very well on image identification.
+   The final built CNN model (based on the pre-trained InceptionV3 model) in this project had 78% testing accuracy, which was not as desired.
+It successfully detected the object shown on the given image, dog or human or neither.
+When classified the dog breed, one of the testing image did not correct result from the model, which indicates the need of more improvements.
+However, it approves that CNN model works mostly on image identification.

-   However, compared to the final model, the one I built on my own as the first architechture did not work well given the accuracy rate was only 5%.
-There are a big room to improve my model.

 ## Next step: